avaneev/biteopt/README.md

 Deep optimization class.
 Based on an array of `M` CBiteOpt objects.
 This "deep" method pushes the newly-obtained solution to the random CBiteOpt object which is then optimized.
-This method while increasing the convergence time is able to solve complex multi-modal functions.
+This method, while increasing the convergence time, is able to solve complex multi-modal functions.

 This method is most effective on complex functions, possibly with noisy fluctuations near the global solution, that are not very expensive to calculate and that have a large iteration budget.
-Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs at different random seeds.
+Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs with different random seeds.
 When using this method, the required iteration budget usually increases by a factor of M<sup>0.5</sup>, but the number of the required optimization attempts usually decreases.
 In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its `M` parameter.
 For some complex functions the use of CBiteOptDeep even decreases convergence time.
-For sure, CBiteOptDeep class often produces better solutions than the CBiteOpt class.
+For sure, the CBiteOptDeep class often produces better solutions than the CBiteOpt class.

 ## Notes ##

-As of version 2021.3, BiteOpt is a completely self-optimizing method.
+BiteOpt is a completely self-optimizing method.
 It does not feature user-adjustable hyper-parameters.
 Even population size adjustments may not be effective.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10 times is a minimal general requirement.
+The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.

 This method is hugely-probabilistic, and it depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 1000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 7000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 10<sup>-6</sup> precision.

 Each run may generate an equally-usable candidate solution (not necessarily having the least cost), in practice the researcher may select solution from